Onmyoujin/combined-girl-mod/README.txt

    Open > Open Game Mods Folder > CombinedGirlMod and edit config.json to change settings as described in the Configuration section below.
  * (Alternative) Download General Mod Config Menu and use that to edit the settings directly.
+   Restart the game after making any changes and saving.

 === LEGACY INSTALLATION ===